 ■ Naples Grande Golf Schools — Christina Ricci, the author of the Golf Survival Guides, will be making an appearance at Naples Grande Golf Club on Wednesday, March 7 from 2 to 6 p.m.
 Ricci and teaching professional Mark Durland will share tips and techniques on the range and on the course.
 To sign up, contact Durland at 784-2208 or firstname.lastname@example.org.

-■ Tom Patri Golf School — Tom Patri back at The Quarry from Dec.
+■ Tom Patri Golf School — Tom Patri in New York from May-December.
+At The Quarry from Dec.
 1 through April 15.
 Golf Magazine Top 100 Teacher in America.
 South Florida Teacher of the Year.
 Met (NY) PGA Teacher of the Year.
 Available to all skill levels, and juniors.
 Private instruction by the hour, half and full day sessions also.
 Short game specialist.
 Visit www.tompatri.com, email email@example.com, or call 239-404-7790.

 ■ Bob Prange Lessons — Estero Country Club at The Vines is the winter home of Prange, who is a teaching professional at The Bridgewater Club in Carmel, Ind.
 Prange previously has been a head instructor, staff member and golf school coordinator for John Jacobs Golf Schools.
 He has been 2004 Teacher of the Year in the Indiana PGA Section, and a Top PGA Instructor by Golf Digest and Golf Magazine.
 Call 267-7003 for appointments and schedules.